 The EPA uses two categories to interpret test results of hard water – primary and secondary standards.
 The Primary standards reflect the health considerations and secondary standards on taste, odor, corrosivity, foaming, and staining.

-On average, water hardness measure in grains per gallon or liter.
+On average, water hardness measures in grains per gallon or liter.
 Water with compounds of calcium and magnesium of 0.00 to 60 milligrams per liter becomes soft and safe.
 Water with concentrations of minerals from 61 mg to 120 mg per liter classifies as moderately hard, and water with 121 mg to 180 mg per liter classifies as hard.

 Water with Compounds of Magnesium and Calcium